SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

      - Setting a higher voltage for DIMMs may increase performance.
    * - **Memory Operating Mode**
      - **Optimizer Mode**, **Disable Node Interleaving**, **Auto Memory Operating Voltage**
      - Memory Operating Mode is tuned for performance in **Optimizer** mode.
-Other modes may improve reliability, but reduce performance. **Node Interleaving** should be disabled because enabling it interleaves the memory between memory nodes, which harms NUMA-aware applications such as SQream DB.
+Other modes may improve reliability, but reduce performance. **Node Interleaving** should be disabled because enabling it interleaves the memory between memory nodes, which harms NUMA-aware applications such as SQreamDB.
    * - **HPe**: **Memory power savings mode**
      - **Maximum performance**
      - This setting configures several memory parameters to optimize the performance of memory sub-systems.
 The default setting is **Balanced**.